Serra de São Mamede: Description

 The Serra de São Mamede stretches for about 25 km in a NE/SW direction between Castelo de Vide and La Rabaza, Cáceres Province, Extremadura, at the border with Spain.
 It rises in the area of the Alto Alentejo to the west of the parallel Sierra de San Pedro across the border and is relatively lower than the latter.

 Its highest point is 1025 m high Pico de São Mamede, the highest summit in Continental Portugal south of the Tagus.
 Other important peaks are Fria, Pico de Marvão and the Penha da Castelo de Vide.
 Physiographically this range is part of the western end of the greater Montes de Toledo, one of the main mountain systems of the Iberian Peninsula.

 The climate of the range is between the Atlantic and the Mediterranean climate.
 Shrubland and trees such as cork oak and Pyrenean oak are prevalent in the areas covered with natural vegetation.
 Some of the higher altitudes have rocky outcrops where shrub grows between the crags.
 Holm oak is found on xeric sites and Sweet chestnut grows at higher elevations.

 On the lower slopes there are large areas of olive and maritime pine, as well as scattered patches planted with non-native species such as eucalyptus.

-The Serra de Sao Mamede Natural Park is a protected area located within the limits of the range.
+The Serra de São Mamede Natural Park is a protected area located within the limits of the range.
 The park features one of the largest bat colonies in Europe.
 The griffon vulture and Bonelli's eagle are also found in the range.